Comparing Guardiola’s trophy haul at Man City to Ferguson’s at Man Utd

 Guardiola, however, became a top-flight manager in 2008 and is still going.
 The Spaniard joined City in 2016 and has now been at the club for six seasons.
 In that time he’s given the club unprecedented levels of domestic dominance, with only Ferguson’s achievements comparable.

-“When I arrived, the people here said the Premier League is so difficult, it is the toughest one,” Guardiola said ahead of City’s latest title victory.
+“When I arrived, the people here said the Premier League is so difficult, it is the toughest one,” Guardiola said before City clinched the title last May.

 “Different teams would win, only Sir Alex Ferguson with United was able to take a lot of championships.
 When it happened you realised the magnitude of their achievement but now we are close to doing it, being part of that and we have to try to take it.